New Hampshire Man Dies After Truck Goes Through Ice On Pond

 MOULTONBORO, N.H.
 (CBS) — A New Hampshire man died Sunday after his truck went through the ice of Berry Pond in Moultonboro.

 Two people were in the Chevrolet Silverado when it first broke through around 8:15 a.m..
-The driver was able to get out but the 70-year-old passenger was trapped inside, N.H.
-State Police said.READ MORE: St. Patrick's Day Celebrated With Parade In Worcester
+The driver was able to get out but the 70-year-old passenger, later identified as John Cook of Moultonborough, was trapped inside, N.H.
+State Police said.READ MORE: Tennessee Man Arrested At South Station With 11 Guns In Backpack, Boston Police Say

-The driver and Good Samaritans nearby tried to save the man before the cab was completely submerged but were unsuccessful.READ MORE: Winchester Community Mourns Death Of Mieke Oort, Woman Fatally Stabbed In Netherlands
+The driver and Good Samaritans nearby tried to save Cook before the cab was completely submerged but were unsuccessful.READ MORE: Rhode Island Seeks Votes For New License Plate Design

 State Police are investigating what happened.
 Anyone who witnessed it is asked to contact New Hampshire State Police Marine Patrol Officer Mitchell Briggs at 603-293-2037 ext.
 0 or email Mitchell.S.Briggs@dos.nh.gov.